garylirocks/quickrefs/terraform.markdown

 - `for_each`

-  - Supports map, list and set
+  - Accepts a map or a **set** of strings (list needs to be converted with `toset()` function)
+  - Can be used in a resource or module block to create multiple instances, each instance is associated with a distinct infrastructure
-  - Use `each.key` and `each.value` in the block to access key and value
+  - Use `each.key` and `each.value` in the block to access key and value (`each.key` and `each.value` is the same when a set is provided)

     ```terraform
     variable "project" {